MaterializeInc/materialize/src/transform/README.md

    command of your choice (most likely `build` or `steps`).
 Be sure to include the argument `in=json`.
 If you want to use the output of your test in further tests, add the argument `format=test` or `format=json`.
-4. Run `cargo test` from this directory.
+4. Run `REWRITE=1 cargo test` from this directory.
+The test output will be written to the file right below your test.

 Refer to [tests/testdata/steps] as an example.